 From a science point of view, spreading your message over more slides is proven to be a more effective way of presenting to an audience.

 Next time you see a good presentation, find out how many slides were there – visual slides are understood quickly, and you may be surprised that a presentation you enjoyed actually had well over 50 slides.
 It won’t feel like it.
-When those slides are light in content, visual, and informative, it’ll feel like a lot less!
+When those slides are light in content, visual, and informative, it will feel like a lot less!
 How many slides you present is fundamentally down to what is on those slides!